thomastran02/UTA-DataScience_Kaggle_Project/README.md

 ![Results](https://user-images.githubusercontent.com/98187543/207730359-1c2d87f3-7987-46cf-a77d-909fee70ebca.png)

-(All results can be found in this github repo.)
+(All results can be found in this github repository.)